BuilderIO/partytown/docs/debugging.md

 ---
 title: Debugging
-description: Debugging
 ---

 With `debug` mode and logging enabled, below is an example of the Partytown logs showing all calls, getters and setters:

 ![Partytown Debug Console Logs](https://user-images.githubusercontent.com/452425/131688576-e207cb15-7ce5-4009-a358-3e3093d51957.png)

-The [debug config](https://github.com/BuilderIO/partytown/wiki/Configuration) must be `true` in order to see more verbose logging messages.
+The [debug config](/configuration) must be `true` in order to see more verbose logging messages.
 The config table below lists all of the possible log configurations.

 | Log Config Property     | Description                         |
 | ----------------------- | ----------------------------------- |